peter-murray/node-hue-api/README.md

 ### Software and API Version
-The version of the software and API for the bridge is available from the `config` function, but out of convenience there is also a `getVersion` function which filters the `config` return data to just give you the version details.
+The version of the software and API for the bridge is available from the `config` function, but out of convenience there is also a `getVersion` and `version` function which filters the `config` return data to just give you the version details.

 ```js
 var HueApi = require("node-hue-api").HueApi;